Fabian1337/pysftp/docs/contributing.rst

 1. Fork the repository on `Bitbucket <https://bitbucket.org/dundeemt/pysftp>`_ .

+2. Install supporting software packages and pysftp in --editable mode

-2. Make a virtualenv, clone the repos, install the deps from `pip install -r requirements-dev.txt`
+    a.
+Make a virtualenv, clone the repos, install the deps from `pip install -r requirements-dev.txt`

+    b.
+Install pysftp in editable mode, `pip install -e .`

 3. Write any new tests needed and ensure existing tests continue to pass without modification.